Verdena: Requiem

 After several months spent in the studio recording, their fourth album, Requiem, was released on 16 March 2007.
 It held fifteen tracks ranging styles from hard rock to 90s grunge, with strong psychedelic influences from the 70s and from stoner rock.
 The album was supplemented by an Italian tour.
 Along with the release of the album, Fogaroli announced he would no longer be part of the group; however he still collaborated with the group on Il gulliver (Rhodes piano) and Was?
 (Rhodes piano and djembe).

 Requiem was also released in Germany, Switzerland, Austria and France, and eventually also Spain.
 On 29 June 2007 the Caños EP was released.
-It contained, in addition to the eponymous song, had four unreleased songs (Malaga, L'ora è buia, Parabellum and Fluido) as well as a cover by Elvis Presley, "His Latest Flame (Marie's the Name)".
+It contained, in addition to the eponymous song, had four unreleased songs (Malaga, L'ora è buia, Parabellum and Fluido) as well as a cover by Elvis Presley, "(Marie's the Name) His Latest Flame".
 The EP marked a change in direction for Verdena's sound: electronic influences started to take over most of the album, as demonstrated by Parabellum, where a musical track by Stafano Facchielli (also known as D.RaD, and the electronic section of Almamegretta) is reworked.